Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Identity-Resources.md

 <!-- markdownlint-disable first-line-h1 -->
 ## Overview

-This page describes how to deploy Enterprise-scale with the [Identity resources][wiki_identity_resources] created in the current Subscription context, using the default configuration settings.
+This page describes how to deploy your Azure landing zone with the [Identity resources][wiki_identity_resources] created in the current Subscription context, using the default configuration settings.

 Unlike the `connectivity` and `management` solutions, no resources are currently deployed when enabling `deploy_identity_resources`.
 Instead, the Policy Assignments associated with the `identity` Management Group are enabled and configured based on the optional `configure_identity_resources` input variable.